LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

             - The time of the latest action taken on the amendment.
             - Certain actions taken by the House contain this element.
   -	`<sponsors>`
-    -	Parent container for the sponsor of the amendment.
+    -	Container for the sponsor of the amendment.
 A `<sponsors>` element may include the following children:
         -	`<item>`
-            -	Parent container for a single sponsor of the amendment.
+            -	Container for a single sponsor of the amendment.
 An `<item>` element may include the following children:
                 -	`<bioguideId>` (e.g. S001191)
                       -	The unique identifier for the amendment's sponsor, as assigned in the [Biographical Directory of the United States Congress, 1774-Present](https://bioguide.congress.gov/).
                       -	View a [field values list of Bioguide identifiers](https://www.congress.gov/help/field-values/member-bioguide-ids) for current and former members in Congress.gov.